YRC Inc

 What public court records show

-Of the 13 matters with a recorded outcome, the most common were: 7 ended in a ruling for the worker, 5 ended in a ruling for the employer, and 1 had a mixed result.
+Of the 12 trusted published opinions analyzed, the most common outcomes were: 5 ended in a ruling for the worker, 5 ended in a ruling for the employer, 1 were dismissed, and 1 had a mixed result.

 The most common claims on record were Retaliation, Whistleblower, and Discrimination.

-Cases were filed across 4 states, most often in NY.
+Cases were filed across 4 states, most often in OH.

 These figures summarize publicly available U.S. federal court records only.
 Most workplace disputes are resolved privately and never appear in litigation.
 A case outcome reflects many factors and is not a finding that any employer violated the law.